An innovative, interactive, online alcohol abuse prevention program.Request Free Demo

 Provides tools and simulated scenarios for individuals to engage in critical thinking

-Includes local resources and policies concerning alcohol and cannabis consumption
+Includes local resources and policies concerning alcohol consumption

 Interactive “games” and a multi-path format